 Easter Music in Vienna

 There are always classical concerts in Vienna to pick and choose from.
-A highlight at Easter is the Vienna Symphony Orchestra’s annual televised “Springtime in Vienna” concert.
+A highlight at Easter is the Vienna Symphony Orchestra’s annual televised spring concert.
+This year´s TV concert, on Sunday 13 April, features pieces about Italy by Johann Strauss (son), Piotr I. Tchaikovsky and more.

 Easter in Salzburg